Search The Historical Archive:

 Big Da-Dit-Da Class Graduated At New Naval Radio School, 1941/03/06

-Join the U.S. Navy graduating class at Noroton, CT where several hundred enlisted men graduate from ther radio engineering course.
-It shows them learning how to operate radio and learn morse code including scenes where they are learning various morse code sequences by rote verbal practice.
+Join the U.S. Navy graduating class at Noroton, CT where several hundred enlisted men graduate from their radio engineering course.
+It shows them learning how to operate radio and learn Morse code including scenes where they are learning various Morse code sequences by rote verbal practice.

 Production Company: Universal Studios